Format of Gwyddion Files

 The file header consists of four bytes (magic number) with the values of ASCII characters GWYP.

-This is the new file format, an older version of file format with magic header GWYO also exists.
-It will not be discussed here.
+This is the new file format; an older version of file format with magic header GWYO also exists.
+It will not be discussed here as it is mostly extinct nowadays.

 File Data

-The rest of the file consists of a serialized GwyContainer object that contains all the data.
-It is stored exactly the same way as any other object, that is as described in the next section.
+The rest of a Gwyddion file consists of a serialized GwyContainer object that contains all the data.
+This top-level object is stored exactly the same way as any other object, that is as described in the next section.

 Object Layout